-- 16 (1) Subject to subsection (1.1), a family unit is not eligible for income assistance for the period described in subsection (2) if an applicant or a recipient is enrolled as a full-time student - (a) in a funded program of studies, or - (b) in an unfunded program of studies without the prior approval of the minister. - (1.1) Subsection (1) (a) does not apply to a family unit that includes a recipient who is enrolled in a funded program of studies with the prior approval of the minister under subsection (1.2) during the period described in subsection (2). - (1.2) For the purposes of subsection (1.1), the minister may approve a person to enroll in a funded program of studies if the person - (a) is a sole recipient of income assistance who - (i) has a dependent child, or
+- 16 (1) Subject to subsection (1.1), a family unit is not eligible for income assistance for the period described in subsection (2) if an applicant or a recipient is enrolled as a full-time student - (a) in a funded program of studies, or - (b) in an unfunded program of studies without the prior approval of the minister. - (1.1) Subsection (1) (a) does not apply to a family unit that includes a recipient who is enrolled in a funded program of studies with the prior approval of the minister under subsection (1.2) during the period described in subsection (2). - (1.2) For the purposes of subsection (1.1), the minister may approve a person to enroll in a funded program of studies if the person - (a) is a recipient of income assistance, - (b) is required to enroll in the program of studies as a condition of an employment plan, and - (c) was receiving income assistance, hardship assistance or disability assistance in each of the immediately preceding 3 calendar months, unless the minister is satisfied that exceptional circumstances exist. - (2) The period referred to in subsection (1)

-- (ii) provides care to a supported child, - (b) is required to enroll in the program of studies as a condition of an employment plan and - (c) was receiving income assistance, hardship assistance or disability assistance in each of the immediately preceding 3 calendar months, unless the minister is satisfied that exceptional circumstances exist. - (2) The period referred to in subsection (1) - (a) extends from the first day of the month following the month in which classes commence and continues until the last day of the month in which exams in the relevant program of studies are held, and - (b) is not longer than one year. [am.
+- (a) extends from the first day of the month following the month in which classes commence and continues until the last day of the month in which exams in the relevant program of studies are held, and - (b) is not longer than 2 years. [am.
 B.C.
 Regs.
 284/2003; 145/2015, Sch.
 1, s.
-4.]
+4; 194/2021, s.
+2.]